LasseTypeform/Udacity_Racer_Simulation_Game/README.md

 ## Project Requirements

-This starter code base has directions for you in `src/client/assets/javascript/index.js`.
-There you will be directed to use certain asynchronous methods to achieve tasks.
-You will know you're making progress as you can play through more and more of the game.
+This starter code base had directions for me in `src/client/assets/javascript/index.js`.
+I were directed to use certain asynchronous methods to achieve tasks.

 ### API Calls

-To complete the project you must first create the calls to the API.
-These will all be fetch requests, and all information needed to create the request is provided in the instructions.
+To complete the project I first had to create the calls to the API.
+These were all be fetch requests, and all information needed to create the request was provided in the instructions.
 The API calls are all at the bottom of the file: `src/client/assets/javascript/index.js`.

 Below are a list of the API endpoints and the shape of the data they return.
-These are all of the endpoints you need to complete the game.
-Consult this information often as you complete the project:

 [GET] `api/tracks`
 List of all tracks